Effective Marketing Strategies For Small To Medium Businesses 🍡

 Why is Price Essential to Marketers?

-Pricing directly affects the revenue of the business, thus, setting the right price is important to a small businesses’ success.
+Pricing directly affects the revenue of the business, thus, setting the right price is important to a small business’ success.

 Why is setting the price of a product/service one of the most vital management decisions?